havlan/mini-sentinl-tutorial/docs/README.md

 - To edit a specific alarm press the button with tree dots in it (leftmost button in the image below)

 ![Action image](img/list_buttons.png "Image of the buttons available for each watcher")
-(Action buttons with to each watcher.
+(Action buttons listed with each watcher.
 (Edit, Execute, Delete, Disable))

+## Execute watcher

+- Execute a watcher with the play button
+  - This overrides the trigger schedule
+  - Still needs to query and conditions needs to be met in order for it to be executed

+## Delete watchers

+- Delete a watcher with the thrash can button
+  - This deletes a watchers
+  - It does not delete query templates that were created using this watcher

+## Disable watcher

+- Disables watcher

 ## Date math